Framework

 cancel(): void

-Cancels any pending execution or aborts any execution in progress
+Cancels any pending execution that have not started yet.
+Does NOT abort any execution already in progress.

 void